tsnellgrove/dark_castle3/doc/to_do.md

 			- TBD: 'git branch <FEATURE_NAME>' to create new branch
 			- TBD: 'git branch' to confirm new branch exists but that master is still checked out
 			- TBD: 'git checkout <FEATURE_NAME>' to switch focus to branching_test branch
+			- TBD: 'git branch' to confirm new branch is now in focus
-			- TBD: but Push via VS Code button
+			- TBD: Publish Branch via VS Code button
 			- TBD: update doc TBDs to DONEs
 			- TBD: <CMD><OPT>S (to save all files)
 			- TBD: 'git add .' to add files to be committed